barucho/barucho.github.io/_pages/about.md

 ---

-Currently I am solution architect Database Specialist @ AWS i am working with databases for more then 25 years started with IBM Informix , oracle and MySQL.
+Currently I am solution architect Database Specialist @ AWS. i am working with databases for more then 25 years started with IBM Informix , oracle and MySQL.
 I my Past i was the database group tech lead @ WIX.COM and a consultant.
 Today i am working mostly with Open-source engines like MySQL,PostgreSQL and also with graph and vector databases like Amazon Neptune and Neo4j.